 Call Your Doctor

-Call your doctor if any of these occur:
+Call your doctor if you have:

 - Drainage or leakage from the PICC line

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical services right away.

 American Cancer Society https://cancer.org